teachamantofish/sprocketstove/input/index.rst

 Contribute
 =========================

-Tumeric ipsum salvia migas, tofu taiyaki af celiac 8-bit elit XOXO pork belly commodo.
-Echo park tote bag schlitz salvia.
-Cray etsy mixtape, est nulla shaman shabby chic artisan sustainable pop-up fixie non disrupt.
-Fugiat elit kogi tumblr kitsch slow-carb.
-Sunt everyday carry air plant synth fixie biodiesel fam.
-Sriracha fanny pack occaecat disrupt 8-bit commodo brooklyn brunch.
-Aliquip eu minim prism affogato cornhole, activated charcoal drinking vinegar marfa vaporware.
+* Phase 1: Send me any info, link, or informational tidbit.
+I'll incorporate what seems reasonable.
+* Phase 2: I'll collect contributors and make the content open source to a select few via Github.
+* Phase 3: TBD

 About the author
 =====================

-I work at Adobe as a technical writer and information architect.
-As a closet Pyro and Irredeemable DIY-er, I have the pleasure and torture of believing my Big Ideas are worth pursuing.
-However, my quest has been challenged by a Jungle of tangled details as well as deserts of scant detail. . . . internet
+I'm a technical writer and information architect at at Adobe (PDF-photoshop Adobe . . . ).
+As a Closet Pyro and Irredeemable DIY-er, I have the pleasure and pain of believing my Big Ideas are worth pursuing.

 If there's public participation on these pages, then my role here will simply be that of *content manager*,  and the user-driven content will evolve organically.
-I've kicked started the effort, but without user-provided data, the effort will likely stall.

-This site cannot and should not replace any forum.
-The XXX and XXX forums are home to experts, experimenters, and hopeless Rocket Stove dreamers.
-Go there to ask questions.
-Come there is you want to add data or contribute to the documents here.

 Contact
 =================